Carina-P/ms3-best-books/README.md

 Best Books was developed on **GitPod**, using **git** and **GitHub** to host the repository.
 The project is deployed to **Heroku**.

-This project can be ran locally by following these steps: (This are specific to GitPod, adjust them depending on your IDE.)
+This project can be ran locally by following these steps: (This is specific to GitPod, adjust them depending on your IDE.)

 1. Clone the project: